ibm-cloud-docs/satellite/locations.md

 The location control plane runs resources that are managed by {{site.data.keyword.satelliteshort}} to help manage the hosts, clusters, and other resources that you attach to the location.
 {: shortdesc}

+When you set up the {{site.data.keyword.satelliteshort}} location control plane, keep in mind the following host considerations.
+{: important}

-To create the {{site.data.keyword.satelliteshort}} location control plane, you must attach compute hosts in groups of 3 to your location that meet the [minimum requirements](/docs/satellite?topic=satellite-host-reqs) and any [provider-specific requirements](/docs/satellite?topic=satellite-providers).
-The minimum of 3 hosts for the control plane is for demonstration purposes.
+* You must attach compute hosts in groups of 3 to your location that meet the [minimum requirements](/docs/satellite?topic=satellite-host-reqs) and any [provider-specific requirements](/docs/satellite?topic=satellite-providers).
+* The minimum of 3 hosts for the control plane is for demonstration purposes.
 To continue to use the location for production workloads, [attach more hosts to the {{site.data.keyword.satelliteshort}} location control plane](#control-plane-scale) in multiples of 3, such as 6, 9, or 12 hosts.
-{: important}
+* Your host infrastructure setup must have a low latency connection of less than 10 milliseconds (`< 10ms`) between the hosts that are used for the {{site.data.keyword.satelliteshort}} location control plane and the hosts that are used for other resources in the location, like clusters or services.
+For example, in cloud providers such as AWS, this setup typically means that the all of the hosts in the {{site.data.keyword.satelliteshort}} location are from the same cloud region, like `us-east-1`.

 ### Setting up the control plane from the console
 {: #control-plane-ui}